- 3 shares

 Many executives have NO resume because they never needed one.

 They advanced through the ranks at a few companies, sliding easily from one job to the next.
 They were in demand by recruiters, or their networks led them to new opportunities.

 Now, they find that the job pipeline is NOT flowing.
 But they need a job, or they’re ready to explore new and challenging opportunities.

-For tips on modern executive resumes and job search, read my post, Is Your Executive Resume Still Partying Like It’s 1999?
+For tips on modern executive resumes and job search, read my post, Worried About Age Discrimination?
+9 Things on Your Executive Resume That Show Your Age.

 3. The more interesting your resume is to read, the more likely you’ll be of interest.

 To make your resume interesting, lean on your personal brand.

 Imagine how it will perk up readers and elevate your candidacy, if your resume immediately captures their interest because it doesn’t read like everyone else’s.

 That alone will differentiate you as a candidate.